-The Online Reporting Tool is the web portal through which students are able to submit their Practice Reports (with worked hours) and Practice Registration form (with their employer's information).
-Read the following tutorial [PDF] for instructions on how to use the Online Reporting Tool to submit Practice Reporting and Registration forms.
+The Online Reporting Tool is the web portal through which students are able to submit their Practice Report and Practice Registration forms.
+Read the tutorial for instructions on how to use the Online Reporting Tool to submit Practice forms.

-What forms do I need to submit to lift my Practice Stop for registration?
+Why do I need to submit Practice Forms?

-How do I know if my information was received by the Practice Department?
+How do I know my information was received by the Practice Department?

 Due to a high volume of submissions, Practice Stops will not be lifted until one week after the submission deadline.

-You will need to complete one form for each job.
+You will need to complete a separate form for each job.

 What is the total number of hours allowed for each reporting period?